mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 **Specifications:**

-* Due Monday, October 26th, at 9am.
+* Due Monday, November 15th, at 9am.
 * No word count requirement, but it should be at least 2-3 pages, if not more.
 The more detail the better!
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.
 * Contains 4 pieces: